mfumagalli/Copenhagen/Files/day1.md

 In the original paper, Authors state that *The G allele at rs3827760 is not present in Europeans and Africans but is seen at high frequency in East Asians and is essentially fixed in Native Americans.*
 Are your results in agreement with this?

-Why is it not at high frequency in the Latinos sample?
+Why is it not at high frequency in the Latino sample?

 ----------------------------